eli32-vlc/simple-piracy-guide/docs/index.md

 #### Here are my recommendations (not sponsored)
 - Mullvad
-- ProtonVPN 🌟
+- ProtonVPN 🐐
 - Windscribe
-- AirVPN 🌟
+- AirVPN 🐐

 ---
-## Choosing a Torrent Client (Torrent)
+## Choosing A Torrent Client (Torrent)

 If you want to download a large file, torrent is the best option.
 If you want convenience, use a direct download.
 If you are using direct download you don't need a VPN.

 #### Here are my recommendations
-- qBittorrent 🌟
+- qBittorrent 🐐
-- Transmission 🌟
+- Transmission 🐐
 - BiglyBT
 - BitComet